• Skip to primary navigation

 Chris Arnold, San Diego

-Home roaster Chris Arnold has recently started writing country guides for the coffee growing regions.
+Home roaster Chris Arnold has recently started writing country guides for the coffee-growing regions.
 He actually drinks more coffee on weekend.
-Below is a typical weekday caffeine journal for Chris.
+Below is Chris’s typical weekday caffeine journal.

 • 9:00 AM – Double shot of espresso at home